saikalyankanika/react-sample-ksk/README.md

                 "iam:GetOpenIDConnectProvider",
                 "iam:GetRole",
                 "iam:ListRolePolicies",
-                "iam:ListAttachedRolePolicies"
+                "iam:ListAttachedRolePolicies",
+                "ecr:CreateRepository",
+                "ecr:DescribeRepositories",
+                "ecr:DeleteRepository",
+                "ecr:ListTagsForResource",
+                "ecr:PutLifecyclePolicy",
+                "ecr:GetLifecyclePolicy",
+                "ecr:SetRepositoryPolicy",
+                "ecr:GetRepositoryPolicy",
+                "ecr:DeleteRepositoryPolicy",
+                "ecr:DeleteLifecyclePolicy",
+                "ecr:PutImageTagMutability"
             ],
             "Resource": "*"
         }
     ]}
     ```
-- Create a role **github-oidc-provider-aws** in your AWS account
-- Attach the **EC2InstanceProfileForImageBuilderECRContainerBuilds** Policy to the role
-- Setup trust relationship for the role
-    ```json
-    {
-        "Version": "2012-10-17",
-        "Statement": [
-            {
-                "Effect": "Allow",
-                "Principal": {
-                    "Federated": "arn:aws:iam::<YOUR_AWS_ACCOUNT_ID>:oidc-provider/token.actions.githubusercontent.com"
-                },
-                "Action": "sts:AssumeRoleWithWebIdentity",
-                "Condition": {
-                    "StringLike": {
-                        "token.actions.githubusercontent.com:sub": "repo:<YOUR_REPO_PATH_WITHOUT_THE_HTTPS>:*"
-                    }
-                }
-            }
-        ]
-    }
+4. Run Terraform commands
+    ```tf
+    terraform init
     ```
-    Replace <YOUR_AWS_ACCOUNT_ID> with your AWS AccountId and <YOUR_REPO_PATH_WITHOUT_THE_HTTPS> with your repo path that needs to be given access. e.g. yasser-abbasi-git/ecs-fargate-poc
+    ```tf
+    terraform plan #Review the generated plan
+    ```
+    ```tf
+    terraform apply #confirm with yes
+    ```
+This will create the identify provider, role and trust relationship for integration between GutHub and your AWS account and the ECR repository to store your docker images.

+This also creates policy called "SampleAppTerraformAccess" which has the permission needed to run the code for the poc.
+This policy is attached to the github-oidc-provider-aws role created by this setup.

+>**If you would like to try out/run the Terraform code for this poc from your local machine, then you can attach the "SampleAppTerraformAccess" policy to the group/user for your AWS credentials used for running Terraform.**

 #### ECR Repository
-You will also need to create an ECR repository in your AWS account to host the docker images and update the values for ECR_REPO_NAME and IAM_ROLE_ARN in the .github\workflows\push-image.yml file.
+In the .github\workflows\push-image.yml file, update the values for
+- ECR_REPO_NAME with the name of the ECR repository created in the last step
+- IAM_ROLE_ARN with the arn for the github-oidc-provider-aws role created in the last step

 #### Root Domain Hosted Zone and ACM certificate
 This is the hosted zone for the domain I registered with AWS Route 53.
 This will act as the parent